a-l-partis/Normative-Agent-Adaptation/README.md

 pip3 install --upgrade pip setuptools wheel
 ```

-## 🚀 Running the E-Commerce Chatbot with SLEEC-ADAPT
+## 🚀 Running the E-Commerce Chatbot

 Once Rasa and all dependencies are installed, you can run the adaptive chatbot and interact with it as different clients.
-The setup consists of two main components:
+The setup consists of three main components:
-- Chatbot Server — runs the Rasa action server and manages workflow adaptation through SLEEC-ADAPT, and can be found inside the (/CaseStudies/Chatbot/ChatbotImplementation/rasa_decision_support/server/).
+- Chatbot Server — runs the Rasa action server, handles client connections, and executes the currently active workflow.
+It can be found in [server](/Chatbot/server/).
+- MAPE-K Loop - is responsible for all adaptation.
+It monitors user profiles, analyses whether adaptation is required, generates updated workflows, and writes them to the active workflow (```active.workflowspec```) used by the chatbot.
-- Client Scripts — represent users with their own ```.sleec``` rule files that personalise the chatbot behaviour, and can be found inside the (/CaseStudies/Chatbot/ChatbotImplementation/rasa_decision_support/clients/).
+- Client Scripts - represent users with different profiles (defined via ```.json``` files) that trigger the MAPE-K loop to adapt the chatbot behaviour.
+These can be found in [clients](/Chatbot/clients/).

 ### ⚙️ Environment Configuration